mkazuyuki/Genetec-Security-Center/README.md

 ﻿# Genetec Security Center and EXPRESSCLUSTER Quick Start Guide

-This document describes step by step instruction to integrate Genetec Security Center with EXPRESSCLUSTER.
+This guide describes how to install and upgrade Genetec Security Center on a high availability cluster using EXPRESSCLUSTER.

 ## Versions